| |

 October 21

 Today was an acclimatization day, so we slept in until 8am.
-We went for

 a hike behind the lodge, to an elevation of 5200 metres.
 We stayed at